 The initial question was: "Is there no alternative to electromobility?"

-Our partner company Kropp Geomatic and we think no - but see great potential if it is used, where it makes sense.
+We think, there are alternatives - but see great potential if it is used, where it makes sense.

 Electromobility has not yet been able to establish itself across the board because neither the storage technology nor the charging infrastructure are sufficiently mature and the vehicles and the charging infrastructure are too expensive.
 There is a lack of the necessary competitiveness.
 In order to achieve measurable successes in the reduction of climate-damaging gases as quickly as possible, from our point of view it is not suitable as a sole solution (for the time being).